-Why read this? : We show how to create icons with Adobe Illustrator.
-First, learn how they make designs easier to understand, and improve visual appeal and usability.
-Then, follow our case study as we show how we created the icons for this site.
-Read this to learn how to create icons with Adobe Illustrator to boost your brand identity.
+Why read this? : We show how to create icons to improve visual clarity, appeal and usability.
+Learn from our case study of how we created the icons for this site with Adobe Illustrator.
+Read this to learn how to create impactful icons to boost your brand identity.

 Let’s start with what icons are, and why you use them.
 Icons are simple graphic designs which visually represent ideas, concepts or objects.
-They have 3 benefits from a design point of view :-
+Their main design benefits are that they :-

-1. Icons are easer and faster to understand than words
+1. Easier and faster to understand than words

 This is particularly true for intangible items like ideas and concepts.

-It takes less effort for our brains to interpret visual representations, than to interpret the meaning of text on a page.
+It takes less effort for our brains to interpret visuals, than to interpret the meaning of words on a page.

 Apps are easier to find and use because they have icons – visual representations – of what they are.
-That doesn’t mean the text is omitted, but we usually only need to see the visual, not read the text.
+That doesn’t mean the text is omitted, but we usually only need to see the visual to know what it is.

 These visuals are also easier to remember.
 They create stronger associations in the brain which are easier to access. (see our design psychology article for more on this).